romenlongcode/Simple-java-programs/README.md

 3.Write a java program using for loops. pgm : forloop1.java

-4.Write a java program using while loop pgm : while1.java
+4.Write a java program using while loop. pgm : while1.java